- The Legal Necessity of the Virgin Birth

 We might explain the Virgin Birth as an embellishment to the narrative in the canonical gospels, designed to attract pagans whose gods frequently had heroic births, but it does not explain why this detail is included in Matthew, which was written for a Jewish audience.
 For Jews, a pagan embellishment creates more problems than it solves.
 And it does not seem to have been effective with pagans either, because Justin Martyr found it to be a hindrance rather than a help with pagans:

 And if we even affirm that He was born of a virgin, accept this in common with what you accept of Perseus.

 The question that should arise at this point is not why Justin attempted this defense, but why it didn’t work.
 Perhaps ancient pagan intellectuals understood, as modern Hindu intellectuals do, that their religious myths were myths.
-Perhaps they also understood Jesus Christ as a historic personage and were amused at the inclusion of an apparent mythical element in a historical narrative.
+Perhaps they also understood Jesus Christ as a historic personage and were amused (actually, they laughed out loud) the inclusion of an apparent mythical element in a historical narrative.
 In any event, Justin’s defense shows that the Virgin Birth was actually an impediment to pagans.
 It is clear from Irenaeus that his ancient contemporaries had a clear understanding of human reproduction that ruled out Virgin Births:

 For what great thing or what sign should have been in this, that a young woman conceiving by a man should bring forth—a thing which happens to all women that produce offspring?

 —Irenaeus, Against Heresies, 3.21:6 [See note 8]